Authored by the expert who managed and guided the team behind the South Korea Property Pack

 So, is now a good time?

-This is not financial or investment advice; we don't know your personal situation, so please do your own research and consult with local professionals before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult qualified professionals before making any property purchase in Incheon or anywhere else.

 Is it smart to buy now in Incheon, or should I wait as of 2026?